sfc-gh-boconnor/government_hackathon/README.md

 ```

 Let's now visualise the people who are not working and also do not live with anyone who is working.
-To do this we did a join to the the working household datafreame we just created and then filtered out any matches
+To do this we did a join to the the working household datafreame we just created and then filtered out any matches.
+We are also importing matplotlib to visualise the distribution of key metrics.

 ```python